-One of the biggest future trends in cloud computing is edge computing.
+One of the biggest trends in the future of cloud computing is edge computing which is the real time sharing of data from IoT devices.
 Edge computing is a distributed computing model where data is processed at the edge of the network, close to the source of the data.
 This allows for faster processing and reduces latency.

 Edge computing has emerged as a key trend in cloud computing because of its many benefits, including faster data transmission and increased efficiency.
 By processing data at the edge of the network, cloud providers are able to reduce bandwidth costs, minimise latency, and ensure greater reliability for critical applications.
 In addition, edge computing is an ideal solution for industries that require low-latency data processing, such as financial services, healthcare, and retail.

 Artificial intelligence (AI) and machine learning (ML) are two technologies that are closely related to cloud computing power.
 AI and ML can be used to automate tasks, improve efficiency, and make better decisions.

 As cloud computing trends continue to evolve and grow, we can expect AI and ML to become increasingly integrated into cloud technologies.
 Some of the key trends that are likely to emerge in this area include increased automation and self-learning capabilities, greater data security and privacy, and more personalised cloud experiences.

 One key trend that we can expect to see is increased adoption of container orchestration platforms like Kubernetes and Docker.
 These technologies will become a critical component of cloud infrastructure, enabling large-scale deployments that are highly scalable and efficient.

 Both of these technologies are rapidly evolving and will continue to be major players in cloud computing trends over the next few years.
 As cloud computing trends becomes more and more widespread, many companies are turning to Kubernetes and Docker as powerful tools for managing their cloud deployments.